samuelimoisili/samuelimoisili/README.md

 ## Hi there! 👋🏻

-I'm a lover of music 🎶 and art 🎨, and can often be found taking long walks in the city 🏙️.
+I'm a lover of music 🎶, and can often be found taking long walks in the city 🏙️.
 I'm a serial project starter 🚀 with a long list of unfinished ideas.

 I may never finish all my projects, but at least I'm consistent!
 But who knows, maybe one day I'll actually finish one of them!😂 If you're looking for someone who's always willing to try something new and never afraid to fail, you've come to the right place.